 Later, of course, followed the bleeding experience of almost forty years of oppression by the Franco dictatorship.
 Mr. Companys, who was Catalonia’s president during the civil war, was among many who were executed in revenge for their struggle for freedom and justice.
 The Catalan language was outlawed and tens of thousands were imprisoned or had to go into exile.

 There is a direct line connecting the experiences of the 20th century and current events in Catalonia.
 Most people that are active today have living memories of parents, grandparents, relatives and friends who were killed, tortured, imprisoned or had to go into exile during the civil war or Franco’s dictatorship.
-The party of Macià and Companys, the “Republican Left of Catalonia” (ERC), is still leading the movement for independence and returned to be the biggest party in the Catalan parliament in the 2015 elections with 62 out of 135 representatives.
+The party of Macià and Companys, the “Republican Left of Catalonia” (ERC), is still leading the movement for independence and in the 2015 elections, as part of the “Together for Yes” coalition (JxSí), returned to be the biggest party in the Catalan parliament with 62 out of 135 representatives.
 And Spain is still a monarchy with institutions that have never completely broken with the tradition of Franco’s dictatorship.
 The “People’s Party” (PP) of Prime Minister Rajoy was actually established by a previous interior minister under the Franco dictatorship to assure this continuity.

 Sympathy and ambivalence about separatism